GruPa180276/cardstorage-software/src/readme.md

-# `src` Folder
+# Code

-This folder is four your source code main development!
-However, don't forget to use BRANCHES!
+In this folder you will the code of the Admin App for each plattform